-Figure 8 displays the percentage of the adult population without a high school diploma in each of the eleven regions in California.
-The chart also shows the overall percentage of adults without a high school diploma in California compared to the United States (U.S.) as a whole.
-The Central Valley region has the highest percentage of adults without a high school diploma.
-The Los Angeles region ranks third, even though the majority of the adults without a high school diploma are from that region.
-The percentage of adult without a high school diploma is lower in northern California (Northcoast, Northeastern, South Bay, Bay, and Capitol regions) compared to California and the U.S. overall.
+Figure 8 displays the percentage of the adult population without a H.S.
+Diploma by each of the eleven regions in California.
+The chart also shows the overall percentage of adults without a H.S.
+Diploma in California compared to the United States as a whole.
+The Central Valley region has the highest percentage of adults without a H.S.
+Diploma.
+The Los Angeles region ranks third, even though the majority of the adults without a

+H.S.
+Diploma are from that region.
+The percentage of adult without a H.S.
+Diploma is lower in northern California (Northcoast, Northeastern, South Bay, Bay, and Capitol regions) compared to California and the United States overall.